DelphiWorlds/Kastri/Readme.md

 ## How To Use Kastri

-With Kastri, there are no components to install.
+For the most part, with Kastri there are no components to install.
 Simply clone the repo ([Fork](https://git-fork.com/) is a highly recommended Git client), or download/unzip and ensure that your Project (recommended) or IDE paths point to the folders of the units that you use.

+The [Native Controls suite (Kastri FMX)](./Controls) is a set of components that can be [installed into Delphi](./Packages) and used at design-time

 ## Support